 When nothing happened again, the neighbor said he had a battery charger that we could hook up to the Nissan so at least we could have a vehicle that ran.
 After he got back it only took about 15 minutes of charging to get the car started.
 We left it running (the garage door was open, of course) and hooked the charger up to the SUV’s battery.
 After about half-an-hour the engine still wouldn't start, so it became “obvious” that the problem was with the battery.
 I hopped online and bought a battery from the local car parts place and drove the car over and picked it up via contactless curbside delivery.
 Within 15 minutes I had the old battery out and the new one in place.
 I got in and put the key in the ignition.
 I turned the key.

 I went in and had a beer.
-My wife and I talked and we have a neighbor who has done work on our vehicle before.
-For some reason lately, he hasn’t been around.
+My wife and I talked and we have a neighbor who has done work on our vehicle before, but for some reason, he hasn’t been around lately.
 So we talked some more and we have another neighbor who I’ve talked with briefly, but never really found out much about what he does for a living.
 My wife thought he was a mechanic, so I went over and knocked on his door, wearing a mask, and practicing social distancing.
 We talked for a while and when I told him what was up he said, “Oh, you need my neighbor Josue, he’s an excellent mechanic.
 He only speaks Spanish though, I can act as interpreter if you’d like.”
 I told him that fortunately, I speak a little Spanish, so we were all set.
 And that was when the neighbor I sort of knew called the neighbor who I’ve only waved to on occasion.
 Josue came over and the three of us talked about my problem.
 After about five minutes Josue said we should go over to my place so he could take a listen and maybe get some clues, and so we did.

 With one turn of the key, Josue said “It’s the starter”, and that was that.
 I told him I would call him when I got the new starter and everything seemed hopeful again.
 As hopeful as it got in 2020, anyway.